wadhah101/GL5-ethics-project/transcript.md

 - Flooding

-  - Drow up critical thoughts in a see of pro gov messages using internet trolls and a load of opposing article
+  - Drowns up critical thoughts in a see of pro gov messages using internet trolls and a load of opposing article

 - Friction